lvsn/envMapConversions/README.md

 - *Cube*: 6-faced representation.
 Commonly used.

+- *Octahedral*: projection of a sphere onto an octahedron.

 - *SkyAngular*: convenient way to visualize the top hemisphere of the environment map only, with minimal distorsions. _Warning_: converting to this format will entirely drop the bottom half of the environment map!

-- *Octahedral*: projection of a sphere onto an octahedron.
+- *SkyOctahedral*: projection of the top hemisphere onto the top half of an octahedron. _Warning_: converting to this format will entirely drop the bottom half of the environment map!

 Coordinates
 ===========

-The world coordinates `(dx,dy,dz)` have the following reference frame:
+The world coordinates `(x,y,z)` have the following reference frame:

 <pre><code>
      ^ y